Gerontological Nursing Competencies

 As well as facilitation by gerontological researchers in the workshops and online, every participant is allocated an expert mentor from practice to provide support and guidance throughout the course.

-The GNCs programme provides a career pathway for new graduates, early career and experienced registered nurses working in community, acute and residential aged care.
+The GNCs program provides a career pathway for new graduates, early career and experienced registered nurses working in community, acute and residential aged care.
 The evidence in the portfolio will be a combination of work-based and professional development activities.

 • Entry Requirements

-• Course Fee
+• Course Fees

 Contact us